 The knowledge of two tornadoes on this day comes from the following sources: Thomas Grazulis in his book Significant Tornadoes (1680-1991), entries in the January 1951 Climatological Data National Summary (CDNS), through newspaper articles and other accounts.

 The SPC/NCDC databases only include one tornado event on this day.
 It is listed as an F2 in Santa Clara County.
 The path length is 5.7 miles and the max width 10 yards.
-When you plot the lat/lon, as I have below, you can see that the path is NW of Sunnyvale and San Jose.
-I am assuming the tornado being documented in the database is the one in Sunnyvale.
+When you plot the latitude and longitude, as I have below, you can see that the path is northwest of Sunnyvale and San Jose.
+We are assuming the tornado being documented in the database is the one in Sunnyvale.

-Below, I have documented to the best of my ability details on BOTH tornadoes.
-Using locations/landmarks from Significant Tornadoes, the CDNS, those found in newspaper articles, and a personal account found on the Sunnyvale Public Library Website, I have created maps for both tornadoes.
-I also include track and damage details from those sources and newspaper clips of damage photos.
+Below, we have documented to the best of my ability, details on BOTH tornadoes.
+Using locations/landmarks from Significant Tornadoes, the CDNS, those found in newspaper articles, and a personal account found on the Sunnyvale Public Library Website, we have created maps for both tornadoes.
+We also include track and damage details from those sources and newspaper clips of damage photos.

 Tornado 1: Sunnyvale, CA (Santa Clara County)

-- The next point of reference mentioned in the reports was an orchard near El Camino Real.
-I have highlighted a section of that road in green near the business district.
+- One point of reference mentioned in the reports was an orchard near El Camino Real.
+We have highlighted a section of that road in green near the business district.

 - The area highlighted in blue is between Mary Ave and Charles Street.
 The Times San Mateo posted an aerial photo of damage and denoted this area in part of the image.